Skip to content

 1. Type safety: Schemas are validated at construction time, not at serialization.

-2. Composability: Custom models inherit from BaseField, enabling incremental extension without duplication.
+2. Composability: Custom models inherit from BaseField, enabling incremental extension.

 3. Standard format: Pydantic models emit JSON in a deterministic, language-agnostic format.